 Some simple design fixes can speed up your load time, so take the time to review your site’s content.
 Make sure that images and videos are sized and compressed appropriately, and reduce the number of custom fonts used on your website.
 Your design elements should be intentional, and anything that isn’t serving a purpose should be removed to reduce overall loading speed.

-As annoying as pop-ups might seem, if they’re done correctly they can boost website conversions by drawing the eye of the user to a specific call-to-action.
-Effective pop-ups can successfully collect email addresses, increase blog subscriptions, promote your content, and fuel leads.
+As annoying as pop-ups might seem, if they’re done correctly, they can boost website conversions.
+Effective pop-ups draw users to a specific call-to-action.
+They can successfully collect email addresses, increase blog subscriptions, promote your content, and fuel leads.

 Think about locations on your site where pop-ups will function best.
 Scroll Maps help you to see where your visitors are often pausing as they navigate your website and can provide good ideas as to where and when pop-ups should emerge.
 Making sure that users can easily click out of your pop-ups is key, to avoid frustration or creating any distaste that would drive visitors to leave the site.

-Understanding your website visitors’ activities and actions can help you to design your site to better appeal to them and to improve your website conversions.
+Understanding your website visitors’ activities and actions can help you to design your site to better appeal to them.
+This improves your website conversions.
 Google Analytics offers a ton of great insights into your website, showing you how visitors get there and their behaviors once they’ve landed.

 With Google Analytics you can identify your top-performing content and see what is gaining the most traction and attention.
-Their metrics let you get a sense of where clicks are happening, how long visitors are spending on different parts of your site, and where visitor attention goes while navigating the site.
+Their metrics let you get a sense of where clicks are happening.
+You can see how long visitors are spending on different parts of your site, and where visitor attention goes while navigating the site.